-Trump's confidante Roger Stone found guilty in high profile trial
+Trump's confidant Roger Stone found guilty in high-profile trial

-US President Donald Trump's longtime confidante Roger Stone has been convicted of lying to politicians investigating foreign interference in the 2016 presidential election.
+US President Donald Trump's longtime confidant Roger Stone has been convicted of lying to politicians investigating foreign interference in the 2016 presidential election.

 The outspoken Republican operative, 67, was indicted in January as part of special counsel Robert Mueller's probe into whether Russia colluded with the Trump campaign.